Hidalgo (nobility): Types

-Over the years the title lost its significance, especially in Spain.
-Kings routinely awarded the title in exchange for personal favors.
+Over the years the title lost its significance, especially in Spain where some regions practiced "universal hidalguía," granting noble status to anyone born in certain territories.
+Additionally, Kings routinely awarded the title in exchange for personal favors.
 By the time of the reign of the House of Bourbon, over half a million people enjoyed tax exemptions, putting tremendous strain on the royal state which wasn't calling their services to arms but relied more on professional armies and costly mercenaries.

 Attempts were made to reform the title and by the early nineteenth century with the forced levies to military service of all citizens by conscription without any minimum requirements of nobility or pay or loyalty by honour but by coercion on desertion, it had entirely disappeared, along with the social class it had originally signified and most of its centuries-old developed code of honour in the nation's social culture.

 Influenced by policies in France, hidalgos all became pecheros (taxpayers), without the privileges of the former title, and along with all citizens were also subject to conscription.
 Both estates of the realm (social classes) became combined, compulsorily contributing to the nation in service and taxes without exemption, while the titled nobility and royalty kept their former privileges and exemptions.